Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 Turning Potential Into Power: The Shoulders Upon Which We Stand

 A cherished tradition at the University of the District of Columbia, this commemoration honors the rich history and enduring legacy of the institution.
 This annual celebration connects students, faculty, alumni, and the community to commemorate the institution’s 1851 heritage as an urban land-grant university.
-All are welcomed on Thursday, Feb.
+All are welcome on Thursday, Feb.
 19, 2026.
 The festivities will begin at 10 a.m. in the UDC Theater of the Arts Auditorium on the Van Ness campus.

 UDC-CAUSES will host a networking reception and tours.
 Attendees can tour the College's Green Roof, Firebird Immersive Innovation Laboratory and Maker Space, Nutrition Assessment lab, and Environmental Quality Testing Lab.

-• Time: 12 p.m. – 2:30 p.m.
+• Time: Noon – 2:30 p.m.

 • Location: 4250 Connecticut Ave, NW, Washington, D.C.| Building 71, Floor 5